nilsec/mtrack/docker/README.md

 This directory contains all necessary files to create a mtrack Docker image.
+Right now the Docker install only supports the Scip solver as usage of Gurobi inside Docker containers is not covered by the free academic license.